Makan Aïko

-Makan Aïko (born 7 July 2001) is a French professional footballer who plays as a midfielder for Eredivisie club Fortuna Sittard.
+Makan Aïko (born 7 July 2001) is a French professional footballer who plays as a winger or forward for Ekstraklasa club Motor Lublin.

 Early life

 Aïko was born in Paris and grew up in Le Mans.
 He is of Ivorian descent.

 Club career

 Le Mans

 Aïko began playing football with AS Le Mans Villaret before joining the Le Mans FC academy in 2014.
 He made his first-team debut on 15 January 2021 in a 2–0 Championnat National defeat away to Quevilly-Rouen.
 He scored his first senior goal on 6 August 2021, deciding a 1–0 home win over Stade Briochin.
 In April 2024, he was shortlisted for the Championnat National Revelation of the Season award.

 Fortuna Sittard

 After his contract expired in the summer of 2024, Aïko joined Dutfch Eredivisie club Fortuna Sittard on a free transfer, signing a two-year deal with an option for a further year.
 He made his debut for the club on 11 August 2024, scoring in a 2–0 league win away to Go Ahead Eagles; Alen Halilović opened the scoring before Aïko added the second from a Mitchell Dijks assist.
 He finished the 2024–25 season with 22 Eredivisie appearances and one goal; across all competitions he made 23 appearances.

 On 14 September 2025, Aïko came on as a substitute to score twice late on in a 3–1 league win away to Telstar.